dayhunter/javascript-topic-trials/README.md

-# IBM Bluemix Garage Bootcamp
+# IBM Bluemix Garage Method Bootcamp

-# angular.js-1.x-reference-app
+# javascript topic trials

-## javascript topic trials
+## trials and tribulations of TDD and Merciless Refactoring

 ####Change your node version, clone the repo, install and run the tests: